manelpuig/rUBot_mecanum_ws/Documentation/03_rUBot_mecanum_control.md

 - Navigation control in virtual environment
 - Navigation control with real rUBot

+We have created different activities in this section:
+- Robot Navigation performances
+    - Keyboard control
+    - Python programming control
+- Autonomous navigation with obstacle avoidance
+- Robot Wall follower
+- Robot go to pose

 The final model represents the real rUBot we will use in the laboratory